tweag/ghc-cross-sandbox/README.md

-This repo shows how to do cross-compilation with GHC.
+This repository is an experiment on cross-compiling with GHC.

 It doesn't use other build tools than `make`.
 The included Makefile builds some Haskell packages with GHC natively.